-Academic researcher & writer.
+Academic researcher & innovator.

 Ecological criminologist.